- 29 Ginsberg Lane, Hudson, NY 12534

 Today’s customers are more value-savvy than ever, and they’re using a variety of tools – from smartphones and social networks to daily deals and direct messages – to decide where and when to eat out.
 Social media allows people to create an online profile and connect with other people in online communities.
 Use social media to build relationships with your customers to make sure they’ll come back again and again.

 Promotion and advertising can be a part of it, but shouldn’t be the focus.

 Social media is a conversation, so make it work for you by becoming an active participant.
 Use a casual, fun tone and creative images, offers, quizzes and more to keep your community entertained and engaged.

 Connecting with customers is the best way to bring them through your doors.
 Social media creates a huge opportunity to reach new customers and engage with your regulars – and it’s available to any operation, big or small.
 Even if you’re a restaurant operator with a limited marketing budget, you can make a big impact by using social media tools right.

 Source: eMarketer, 2011

-Facebook, a social networking giant, connects over 150 million people in the US every day.
+Facebook, a social networking giant, connects 150+ million people in the US every day.
 People go to Facebook to connect with their friends and favorite businesses, brands and organizations.
-With the number of people visiting and linked to so many others, Facebook may be the right place to start a social media campaign.
+With the number of people visiting and linked to so many others, this may be the right place to start a social media campaign.
 Click Here

 Source: ConAgra Foodservice